 1. Simplicity: Frameless packs generally have simpler designs.
 Less zippers, less compartments, less straps, less that can break, rip or go wrong.

-3. Weight & Durability: Frameless packs are lighter than other models.
+3. Weight and Durability: Frameless packs are lighter than other models.
 Generally speaking we’re talking 0.6 kg (21 oz) or less.
 That said, over the years I have found that the weight saving doesn’t come at the cost of durability.
-Case in point are the two MLD Burn packs that I have owned since 2009.
+Case in point are the two Mountain Laurel Design Burn packs that I have owned since 2009.
 Each pack lasted at least 8,000 trail miles (12,874 km).
 The one caveat to this is if you regularly overload them, in which case the stitching tends to fail quicker than framed backpacks; particularly around the shoulder strap area.

 4. Size: People who buy backpacks with large carrying capacities (e.g. 65 litres or more) generally find ways to fill them.
 You have all that space, it would be a shame to see it go to waste, no?
 An inherent advantage of frameless packs is that they are generally small.
 They are not made to carry loads over 10 kg (22 lbs) for extended periods of time.
 This limitation forces the hiker to pare down their backpacking kit from the outset.
 With a frameless pack the focus needs to be on carrying the necessities, with superfluous luxuries either left at home or kept to a bare minimum.

 5. Cost: Generally speaking, frameless models are cheaper than internal and external framed backpacks.